ROGER THE STRELITZIA REGINAE

 Also known as the giant orange bird of paradise.
 The bird of paradise is native to South Africa.

-Roger prefers bright direct sunlight.
+The bird of paradise prefers bright direct sunlight.
 He would prefer being placed next to a bright south facing window.
 He is one of the few houseplants that can tolerate direct sunlight and can even survive outside during the summer months.
 Don’t worry about the direct sunlight hitting his leaves, he won’t burn.
 Lighting-wise Roger pairs perfectly with the pineapple plant and Alex the Aloe vera plant.

-Roger is fine with lower humidity but will definitely benefit from an occasional mist to keep his leaves feeling fresh.
+The bird of paradise is fine with lower humidity but will definitely benefit from an occasional mist to keep his leaves feeling fresh.
 To find out how to increase humidity in your home read our blog.

-Roger is a fast grower but would prefer his roots to remain undisturbed.
+The bird of paradise is a fast grower but would prefer his roots to remain undisturbed.
 Repot him every 2-3 years.
 Use a well draining soil mixture with materials such as perlite and bark.
 Check out our peat free soil.

 TROUBLESHOOTING YOUR BIRD OF PARADISE